Developmental Trauma Disorders: Understanding Symptoms And Treatment

 Support for adults with developmental trauma

-Adults can receive support for DTD, PTSD, or C-PTSD as well.
-Even if you do not have a diagnosis, therapy is a safe space for you to discuss your childhood.
-No matter how long it has been since your trauma occurred, including if it is still happening, you can talk to a professional about moving forward.
+Adults can receive support for developmental trauma disorder (DTD), post-traumatic stress disorder (PTSD), C-PTSD, and/or other illnesses that may be related to trauma, such as borderline personality disorder.
+Even if you do not have a diagnosis, therapy can be a safe space for you to discuss your childhood and other past experiences.
+No matter how long it’s been since your trauma occurred, including if it’s still happening, you can talk to a professional about moving forward.

-When you work with a professional, they can create a unique treatment plan for your situation.
+When you work with a licensed mental health professional, they can create a unique treatment plan for your situation, which will typically involve cognitive behavioral therapy, another type of behavioral therapy, or other modalities designed to treat post-traumatic stress disorder and other trauma-related effects.
 They can also offer techniques, expertise, and resources to help you recover and cope.
-A licensed therapist can help you process past trauma in healthy ways so that you can manage symptoms when they arise.
+A therapist can help you process past trauma in healthy ways so that you can use cognitive behavioral therapy techniques or others to manage symptoms as they arise.

-An additional benefit of this study is that online interventions took less time to achieve desired outcomes than in-person treatment modes.
-Using an online therapy platform, you may avoid sitting in traffic or taking time out of your day to drive across town.
-Instead, you can speak to your counselor from the comfort and safety of any location with a reliable internet connection.
-Many platforms can also match you with a therapist within 48 hours.
+Using an online therapy platform, you may avoid sitting in traffic or taking time out of your day to drive to a provider’s office.
+Instead, you can speak to your counselor from the comfort of home or any location with a reliable internet connection.
+Many platforms can also match you with a therapist in as little as 48 hours.

 Takeaway

-Developmental trauma disorder is different than PTSD.
-However, it may be a label people can use to understand their childhood trauma.
-If you believe you may be experiencing this proposed condition, PTSD, or C-PTSD, consider contacting a licensed therapist for support.
+Developmental trauma disorder is different from post-traumatic stress disorder and is not yet an official diagnosis per the DSM-5.
+However, it’s a label some people can use to understand their childhood trauma.
+If you believe you may be experiencing this proposed condition, post-traumatic stress disorder (PTSD), C-PTSD, or other effects of trauma, consider contacting a licensed therapist for support.

 Learn to heal from the impacts of trauma